Solving the In-house Asset Compliance Maze (Part 2)

 s83 SIS

-Where the IHA level exceeds 5% at any time during Y0, s83 will apply as a reportable breach in that year because trustees must not acquire an in-house asset that exceeds 5% of the market value ratio.
+Where an SMSF acquires a new asset during the Y0 and the IHA level exceeds 5% at any time during Y0, s83 will apply as a reportable breach in that year because trustees must not acquire an in-house asset that exceeds 5% of the market value ratio.

-Unlike s82, which focuses on breaches at a specific time (i.e. the end of the income year), s83 addresses breaches that occur at any time during the income year.
+Unlike s82, which focuses on breaches at a specific time (i.e. the end of the income year), s83 addresses breaches that occur at any time during the income year for newly acquired assets.

-For instance, when an asset exceeds the 5% IHA level at any time during Y0 but is subsequently reduced to 5% or less or disposed of before the end of Y0, the fund has breached s83.
+For instance, when a newly acquired asset exceeds the 5% IHA level at any time during Y0 but is subsequently reduced to 5% or less or disposed of before the end of Y0, the fund has breached s83.

 The SMSF auditor has no discretion and must report the s83 breach to the ATO in an ACR.